Creating variables in the mabl Trainer

 - Click OK.

-After clicking OK, a new step will appear in the Trainer window.
+After clicking OK, a new step appears in the Trainer window.
 An exception is made for data source variables.
 Data-driven variables do not create a new test step.

 Other ways to create variables

-There are two other ways to create variables in the Trainer:
+There are three other ways to create variables in the Trainer:

 - API steps: extracting the response into a variable.